ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 ```

 Can you see how it works?
 Notice that the memory for the second list is shared,
 but the first list is effectively copied.
+Such sharing is common when we use
+immutable data types (ones whose values cannot be changed).

 ### Higher-order functions

 We might wish to apply a function to each element in a list, yielding a new
 one.
 We shall write a function `map` which is given another function as its
-argument -- it is "higher-order":
+argument - it is "higher-order":

 ```ocamltop
 let rec map f l =